Antar1011/sim2pkm/README.md

 Supports ball enforcement (Pokeball is default.
 Cherish is forced for event-only/illegal movesets.
 Dream Ball is forced when ability demands it (dream radar)), nicknames and hidden power IVs.

-gui.py provides a rudimentary GUI interface, or one can use it from the command-line, as in the example below.
+This program can be used from the command-line, but I imagine most people will want to use the GUI interface provided by the gui.py file.

-Here's an example script showing how one might use this.
+Below is an example script showing how one might use this.
 Assume you've taken a team in PS, exported it, and saved it as "test.txt" and that you've created a subfolder for your pkm files called "pkms"

 ```python
 import sim2pkm